00-Evan/00-Evan.github.io/_posts/2021/2021-08-09-coming-soon-to-shattered-music-metal-&-more.md

 ---
-title: "Coming Soon to Shattered: Music, Metal, & More!"
+title: "Coming Soon to Shattered: Music, Metal, and More!"
 excerpt: "v0.9.4 contains a bunch of smaller content additions and changes, but some of them are still pretty significant.
 There's remastered music, some new alchemy recipies, an improved tutorial, and a bunch of smaller tweaks and addition!"

 header: